samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 <img src="https://user-images.githubusercontent.com/114270661/205794571-45939bd8-6242-4c53-acfe-08ec46a5a21b.png" width="500">

 The results obtained imply  higher measures of popularity associated with words such as “sexually active” and “chest pain.”
 We can also observe that the popularities of “ROS negative” and “drug use” are lesser in comparison with the words mentioned earlier.
-In this way, insights regarding the weightage and frequency of words can be drawn in comparison with other words from the data subset.
+In our particular example, we know that majority of the patients that we are dealing with suffere from problems like chest pain, and are sexually active (reflecting a younger demographic).

 **2. Data Preprocessing**

 For any modeling exercise, it is important for the textual data to be clean and of relevant input type to get the required results.
 Hence,we performed some pre-processing steps on the clinical notes before proceeding with the LDA topic model.

 These steps involved tokenization and removal of stop words from the patient history notes.
 This was followed by creating a dictionary of tokens from the data and a corpus of words in the text, using which we also calculated the term document frequency.

 Gensim creates a unique id for each word in the document.
 Its mapping of word_id and word_frequency.
 Below is an example of how we assign the frequency to the unique id of each word in every patient note along with the corresponding words mapped to the IDs in this example: